David777-EUW/DnD-Concepts/Bard/College of Fortune - Sivir.md

 ## Coveting Riches
 *14th level*

-If you have more wealth than a sentient opponent, all your Charisma rolls agaisnt them have advantage, while theirs have disadvantage.
+If you have more wealth than a sentient opponent, all your Charisma rolls against them have advantage, while theirs have disadvantage against you.